What to Pack for Surgery

 - Ear plugs and iPod (or small radio) – This will help block out the noises of the hospital and hopefully help you get some sleep.

-- Lip balm and mints – Your lips and mouth will be incredibly dry after surgery, plus you may have a nasty taste in your mouth.
+- Face masks, lip balm and mints – Your lips and mouth will be incredibly dry after surgery, plus you may have a nasty taste in your mouth.

 - Scented lotion – Aromatherapy can be relaxing, especially in a hospital where everything smells sterile.

-- Oversized cotton underpants – These need to be a few
+- Oversized cotton panties – these need to be a few

 sizes too big to accommodate swelling and surgical dressings etc.